Jay Fox: Knights of Labor and the Haymarket Riots

 These events known as the Haymarket Riots angered many people and gave a bad impression of the labor unions due to the violence that they had incurred.
 However, protests such as these helped to make an impression upon the industrial heads.
 It made them start to realize that they were going to have to make changes for the workers or suffer the consequences.
 The Haymarket Riots were one of the things that set the era of worker reform into motion to help millions of people improve their lives.
-Working to reform the eight-hour day paid off eventually and continues on today.
+Work to reform the eight-hour day paid off eventually and continues on today.
 This showed the people in charge that laborers were no longer willing to be treated so inhumanely and that they would do what needed to be done in order to change what they wanted.
 Because of this push for the eight-hour day, doors were open for reform of other unfair treatments of laborers.
 It helped to work towards a more just labor system in general.
 Young Jay Fox had been a part of this at the age of sixteen; he had helped in a cause to make a difference.
-Not only this but he was able to leave behind writings that let future generations know what had happened in his account of the event "I Was At Haymarket."
-Through this piece of writing he showed what was going on at the time, what people decided to do about the unfair treatment, and the injustice of the authorities handling the situation.
+Not only this but he left behind writings that let future generations know what had happened in his account of the event "I Was At Haymarket."
+Through this writing he showed what was going on at the time, what people decided to do about the unfair treatment, and the injustice of the authorities handling the situation.